Johnnyk737/neighborhood-map/README.md

 # Neighborhood Map Project

 ## Overview
 This web app shows different tourist places to visit in Dublin, Ireland.
 I am using the Google Maps API to show the different locations on a map and I am using the Wikipedia API to show some information about each location.
 There is a sidebar menu that shows the locations and includes a filtering functionality for the locations.
+All keyboard events are handled using the 'enter' button.

 ## Install instructions
   - If in development environment